 PROJECT "CHILD FIND"

 The Fostoria City School District's Director of Student Services is the "Child Find" Coordinator for Fostoria City Schools.
 "Child Find" is an annual search to identify and evaluate all district children, birth through 21, who may not be receiving appropriate educational opportunities.
-Children who have suspected difficulties in motor skills, communication skills, cognitive areas or social/emotional functioning, are, upon request, eligible for evaluation and possible services regardless of their special education needs.
-Persons who are aware of a child in the district fits the criteria for a needs evaluation may contact the Director of Student Services, 1001 Parke Avenue, Fostoria, OH 44830 or call 419-435-8163.
+Children who have suspected difficulties in academic, cognitive, motor, or communication skills, social/emotional functioning, or daily living skills or who have significant medical needs impacting educational performance; upon request; may be eligible for evaluation and possible services regardless of their special education needs.
+Persons who are aware of a child in the district who may reflect the criteria for a needs evaluation may contact the Director of Student Services, 1001 Park Avenue, Fostoria, OH 44830 or call 419-435-8163.
 It is the philosophy of the Fostoria City School District to ensure that every child, regardless of their special needs, develops to their fullest potential.

 THIRD GRADE READING GUARANTEE - TEACHER STAFFING PLAN

 Sub.
 Senate Bill 21 requires districts to submit a staffing plan to the Ohio Department of Education if they do not have a sufficient number of teachers who meet the legislated teaching credentials to work with students who enter third grade on or after July 1, 2013, that are on a reading improvement and monitoring plan or have been retained to be assigned to a teacher with the legislated credentials.
 Click here to review the FCS Third Grade Reading Guarantee Staffing Plan submitted to ODE.

 MEMORANDUM TO PARENTS REGARDING SCHOOL BOARD POLICY ON DRUG-FREE SCHOOLS